Orders of units in integral group rings and blocks of defect $1$: Proofs of main results

 {Illustrating proof of induction step in Proposition~\ref{positive_node}} \end{proof}

 We now show which consequences can be derived inductively from our previous propositions assuming the exceptional vertex is not involved.

 \begin{proposition} Let $M$ be a simple $RG$-module with character $\chi$ lying in a $p$-block $B$ of cyclic defect.
-Assume that $D$ is a composition factor of $\bar{M}$ when viewed as $FG$-module and that the other vertices connected to $M$ in the Brauer tree of $B$ span a subtree $E$ which does not contain the exceptional vertex, cf. Figure~\ref{BrauerBox}.
-We also view $\chi$ as an element of $E$.
+Assume that $D$ is a composition factor of $\bar{M}$ when viewed as $FG$-module.
+We denote the subtree of the Brauer tree of $B$ consisting of the vertices lying to the same side of $D$ as $\chi$ as $S$.
+I.e. $S$ is the connected component containing $\chi$ of the graph one would get when $D$ would be removed.
+We also view $\chi$ as an element of $S$ and moreover assume that $S$ does not contain the exceptional vertex.
+Let $a$ be the number of vertices in $S$.